aramsmith/MicroHack/03-Azure/01-03-Infrastructure/07_Azure_Virtual_Network_Manager/README.md

 - Task 2: Create a *Dynamic* network group
 - Task 3: Create a Hub network group, which is a static group with only the Hub network.

-Task 3 may seems strangs and is not required to build the Hub-Spoke configuration, but will be usefull if you reach Chalenge 4 - Global Mesh Topology.
+Task 3 may seems strange and is not required to build the Hub-Spoke configuration, but is required for Chalenge 4 - Global Mesh Topology.

 ### Actions

 Task 1: Deploy a Static Network Group with **Spokes 4 & 5 in West Europe** called *SpokeGroupWE*.
-Task 2: Deploy a Dynamic Network group with **spokes 1 to 3 in North Europe.** called *SpokeGroupNE* while you make use of a policy and name this one *SpokeGroupNEpolicy*
+Task 2: Deploy a Dynamic Network group with **spokes 1 to 3 in North Europe.** called *SpokeGroupNE* while you make use of a policy and name this one *SpokeGroupNEpolicy*.
 Task 3: Create a Static group with only the Hub VNet called *HubGroup*.

 ### Learning Resources